-- Such arguments lend support to the frequently expressed view that the English rule is superior on grounds of corrective justice, since the claims and defenses that it promotes are relatively meritorious ones at least when viewed from an ex ante perspective.
-Similarly, as Rosenberg and Shavell (1985) have shown, indemnification can help discourage certain frivolous or "strike" suits, by emboldening defendants to put forward costly defenses against them (assuming that the frivolous nature of the suit is common knowledge; as Katz (1990) argues, the English rule may do little to discourage strike suits that cannot be identified as such without a trial.) - But there is a cost to this ostensible increase in justice.
-The claim and defenses encouraged by the English rule are low-stakes and high-cost that is, expensive to try relative to their importance.
+Such arguments lend support to the frequently expressed view that the English rule is superior on grounds of corrective justice, since the claims and defenses that it promotes are relatively meritorious ones - at least when viewed from an ex ante perspective.
+Similarly, as Rosenberg and Shavell (1985) and Farmer and Pecorino (1998) argue, indemnification can help discourage certain frivolous or 'strike' suits.
+Rosenberg and Shavell argue that indemnification emboldens defendants to put forward costly defenses against strike suits (assuming that the frivolous nature of the suit is common knowledge; as Katz (1990) argues, the English rule may do little to discourage strike suits that cannot be identified as such without a trial).
+Farmer and Pecorino argue that indemnification reduces the frequency of strike suits by dampening the incentive of plaintiffs' attorneys to develop a reputation for carrying out the threat of pursuing frivolous litigation.

+But there is a cost to this ostensible increase in justice.
+The claim and defenses encouraged by the English rule are low-stakes and high-cost - that is, expensive to try relative to their importance.
 The claims and defenses encouraged by the American rule may be relative longshots on the merits, but they are relatively cheap to resolve.
 Moreover, some suits, including those brought to test or clarify the law or to settle matters of principle, may be socially desirable notwithstanding a low ex ante probability of success.
-Accordingly, legal policy in this area may present a tradeoff between justice and more narrow conceptions of efficiency. - Any conclusions regarding the effect of litigation fee shifting on incentives to sue must also take account of the litigants' expected response to risk.
+Accordingly, legal policy in this area may present a tradeoff between justice and more narrow conceptions of efficiency.

+Any conclusions regarding the effect of litigation fee shifting on incentives to sue must also take account of the litigants' expected response to risk.
 As has been widely recognized, the English rule magnifies the private risk arising from litigation by increasing both the returns from success and the losses from defeat.
 Thus, it tends to discourage risk-averse parties from bringing or defending lawsuits, regardless of the merits of their positions - a factor that has been stressed by partisans of the American rule.
-What has been less well recognized, however, is that this same increase in variance can encourage more litigation by the riskneutral.
+What has been less well recognized, however, is that this same increase in variance can encourage more litigation by the risk-neutral.
 The reason is that most lawsuits are divided into a series of procedural stages, at each of which it is possible to decide whether to continue depending on how the case is going.
 Because of this flexibility, as Cornell (1990) has shown, the decision to litigate can be interpreted as the purchase of an option.
 Just as financial options can sell for a positive price even if the probability of exercising them is low, the option value of litigation can make it profitable to put forward claims with negative expected value.
 Because the value of an option increases with its variance, the English rule, by increasing both the upside and the downside of litigation, intensifies this incentive.
-Indeed, if parties can drop arguments before trial without penalty, such enhanced option value could increase litigation even by the riskaverse. - Additionally, as the previous section indicated, the English rule indirectly alters incentives to sue through its effects on the expected cost of the individual case.
-Because indemnification encourages parties to litigate their disputes more intensively, it increases the expected cost of bringing and defending suits ex ante.
-This will deter parties on the margin of litigation from pursuing their cases, whether they are on the margin because of low stakes, high cost, or low probability.
-This effect is essentially analogous to a tax on litigation; as both Bowles (1987) and Hause (1989) have observed, to the extent it is empirically significant it could outweigh the effects described above.
-Unless such increased expenditures improve the quality of judicial decisionmaking, however, they must be counted as a disadvantage of the English rule.
-Even if it is deemed desirable to deter litigation by raising its private cost, it is plainly more efficient to do so with a excise tax, which merely transfers wealth from litigants to the public fisc, than by wasting real resources.
-The same objection applies to any policy of deterring litigation through increased risk, which constitutes a real loss for those on whom it is imposed.
+Indeed, if parties can drop arguments before trial without penalty, such enhanced option value could increase litigation even by the risk-averse.